mehdibhrm/guitarist/README.md

 - **Chord Finder**: Input a set of notes and the app will identify the corresponding cho
 - **Tuning Assistant**: Use your microphone or guitar tuner to get accurate feedback on string tun
 - **Rhythm Trainer**: Practice different strumming patterns and timing with metronome integratio
-- **Song Library**: A collection of famous guitar riffs and heir corresponding tabs and sheet mus
+- **Song Library**: A collection of famous guitar riffs and heir corresponding tabs and sheet mu
 - **Progress Tracker**: Log your practice sessions and monitor improvement over ti
 ## Installatio